natenolting/BUAD-3283-E-Commerce-Web-Development/syllabus.md

 ## Assignments

 There will be multiple mini assignments that will be turned in through Github.
-These assignments will be due 12:01 a.m. on the Tuesday or Thursday the assignment it due.
+These assignments will be due 12:01 a.m. on the Tuesday or Thursday the assignment it due unless specified in the Course Assignments.

 - - -